Jemez language: Nouns

-The languages of the Tanoan family have three numbers – singular, dual, and plural – and exhibit an unusual system of marking number, called "inverse number" (or number toggling).
-In this scheme, every countable noun has what might be called its "inherent" or "expected" numbers, and is unmarked for these.
+The languages of the Tanoan family have three grammatical numbers – singular, dual, and plural – and exhibit an unusual system of marking number, in which an inverse number (or number toggling) is coded when it occurs in a non-prototypical quantity.
+In this scheme, every countable noun has what might be called its "inherent" number, and is unmarked for these.
 When a noun appears in an "inverse" (atypical) number, it is inflected to mark this.
-Therefore, Jemez nouns take the ending -sh to denote an inverse number; there are four noun classes which inflect for number as follows:
+Therefore, Jemez nouns take the ending -sh to denote an inverse number; there are four noun classes which inflect for number using the suffix -sh as follows:

-As can be seen, class-I nouns are inherently singular, class-II nouns are inherently plural, and class-III nouns are inherently singular or plural.
-Class-IV nouns cannot be counted and are never marked with -sh.* The table below gives examples of each class that can take the -sh suffix, and illustrates the effect it has on their meanings:
+Class-I nouns are inherently singular, class-II nouns are inherently plural, and class-III nouns are only marked if they occur in twos.
+Class-IV nouns refer to mass nouns and never occur with -sh.* The table below gives examples the distribution of the -sh suffix and illustrates how it indexes noun class membership in Jemez.

-Noun adjectives
+Adjectives

-The Jemez language does not have adjectives like those one usually thinks of in English or other languages.
-The function of “adjectives” is carried out in the Jemez language mainly by stative verbs, and also by a smaller group of words labeled “noun adjectives".
-This smaller group of words is syntactically nouns; they are not inflected as a verb would be, but semantically they are adjectives.
+Jemez adjectives behave differently from English or other European languages.
+In the Jemez language stative verbs signal the function of adjectives in European languages, whereas there is also a smaller group of words termed “noun adjectives".
+This smaller group of words are syntactically nouns in that they take number suffixes but function semantically as adjectives.
 These noun adjectives can, like other nouns in Jemez, take the inverse marker, and they can also compound with other nouns, another typical characteristic for Jemez nouns.
 Examples of words in this noun adjective category are the words meaning big, small, blind, and old.

 Pronouns

-The first-person singular pronoun is always nį́į́).
-For the first-person dual and plural there are two different types of forms: one is inclusive, the other exclusive.
-The exclusive first person is “nį́į́sh“.
-In respect to “nį́į́”, it was observed by Robert Sprout that speakers are not very casual in usage of /-sh/ as in other cases, though it is possible to use “nį́į́” for dual or plural.
-The inclusive first person plural is forms are “ʔų́ų́” and “ʔų́ų́sh”, the latter being reported as being probably viewed as more formal though both were heard.
+Jemez is a pro-drop language, meaning that independent pronouns are often absent in clauses.
+However, there is usually no ambiguity in meaning since the arguments of the verb are encoded by the pronominal prefixes attached to it.
+Independent pronouns in Jemez index two grammatical persons (1st, and 2nd) and two numbers (singular, and dual/plural), and two clusivity categories for first person dual-plural, namely inclusive ("You and me/us") and exclusive ("Us but not you").
+There are no separate words for third person pronouns, although demonstratives (dôôtæ̨ “that” and nį́į́t’æsh “those”) can fulfil that function.

-Second-person pronouns are singular: “ʔų́wa” and “ʔúmi” or “ʔúmish” dual and plural.
-According to Robert Sprout, his teachers taught him that “ʔúmi” is for dual, two people and “ʔúmish” for three or more people, but that in actual practice the usage is not strictly divided; he reports that he observed that “ʔúmi” was often used plural, and more rarely “ʔúmish” for dual.
+Robert Sprout observed that speakers may omit /-sh/ from first person dual-plural, making it is possible to use nį́į́ for dual or plural.
+The inclusive first person plural is forms are ʔɨ̨́ɨ̨́ and ʔɨ̨́ɨ̨́sh, the latter being reported as being probably viewed as more formal though both were heard.